Cpeacocke4/avatar-quiz/README.md

 # The Ultimate Avatar Quiz
-The Ultimate Avatar Quiz is a multiple choice quiz game for the Avatar The Last Airbender fan to test their skills, and increase their knowledge of Avatar with in a fun and aesthetic way.
+The Ultimate Avatar Quiz is a multiple choice quiz game for the Avatar The Last Airbender fan to test their skills, and increase their knowledge of Avatar in a fun and aesthetic way.

 This site is targeted towards people of all ages who love Avatar The Last Airbender and want to test their general knowledge on the series.